Collecting the Fuel Tax

 - natural gas and propane gas;

 - solvents derived from petroleum;

 - coloured fuel oil used for heating or to operate a stationary engine or certain propulsion engines.

-As a rule, if you are wholesale dealer (or wholesaler) of fuel, you are an agent of Revenu Québec and, as such, are required to collect an amount equal to the fuel tax.
-You must collect the tax from every person to whom you sell or deliver fuel (or cause fuel to be delivered) in Québec.
-However, you are not required to collect the tax if you sell fuel to another collection officer under agreement.
+As a wholesale dealer (or wholesaler) of fuel, you are an agent of Revenu Québec and, as such, are required to collect an amount equal to the fuel tax from every person to whom you sell or deliver fuel (or cause fuel to be delivered) in Québec.
+However, if you sell fuel to a person who has an agreement with us, you must collect the amount equal to the tax according to the terms and conditions of the agreement.

-- facilitating the collection and remittance of the tax imposed under the Fuel Tax Act
+- facilitate the collection and remittance of the tax imposed under the Fuel Tax Act;

-- preventing the double payment of the fuel tax on the same fuel
+- prevent the double payment of the fuel tax on the same fuel;

-- making the necessary deductions to account for evaporation or accidental loss of fuel
+- make the necessary deductions to account for evaporation or accidental loss of fuel.

 See Reporting and Remitting the Fuel Tax – Wholesale Dealers (Wholesalers) for information on reporting and remitting amounts collected under the Fuel Tax Act.